JCall-Engineer/blog/src/index.md

 ## A Letter Sparked This Site

-In April 2025, I sent a letter to Senator Mike Lee about the state of healthcare in America.
+In April 2025, I sent a letter to one of my senators about the state of healthcare in America.
 It was a letter I’d spent real time crafting---researched, structured, and deeply personal.
 But as I was preparing to publish it online and share it more broadly, I caught a mistake in one of my sources.

 The error was minor, but it was enough to make me pause.